 The communications processor provides support for generic packet formats.
 The packet format is highly flexible and fully programmable, thereby ensuring its compatibility with proprietary packet profiles.
 In transmit mode, the communications processor can be configured to add preamble, sync word, and CRC to the payload data stored in packet RAM.
 In receive mode, the communications processor can detect and interrupt the host processor on reception of preamble, sync word, address, and CRC and store the received payload to packet RAM.
-The ADF7023-J uses an efficient interrupt system comprising MAC level interrupts and PHY level interrupts that can be individually set.
+The ADF7023 uses an efficient interrupt system comprising MAC level interrupts and PHY level interrupts that can be individually set.
 The payload data plus the 16-bit CRC can be encoded/decoded using Manchester or 8b/10b encoding.
 Alternatively, data whitening and dewhitening can be applied.

-The SWM allows the ADF7023-J to wake up autonomously from sleep using the internal wake-up timer without intervention from the host processor.
-After wake-up, the ADF7023-J is controlled by the communications processor.
+The smart wake mode (SWM) allows the ADF7023 to wake up autonomously from sleep using the internal wake-up timer without intervention from the host processor.
+After wake-up, the ADF7023 is controlled by the communications processor.
 This functionality allows carrier sense, packet sniffing, and packet reception while the host processor is in sleep, thereby reducing overall system current consumption.
 The smart wake mode can wake the host processor on an interrupt condition.
 These interrupt conditions can be configured to include the reception of valid preamble, sync word, CRC, or address match.
 Wake-up from sleep mode can also be triggered by the host processor.
 For systems requiring very accurate wake-up timing, a 32 kHz oscillator can be used to drive the wake-up timer.
 Alternatively, the internal RC oscillator can be used, which gives lower current consumption in sleep.

-The ADF7023-J features an AES engine with hardware acceleration that provides 128-bit block encryption and decryption with key sizes of 128 bits, 192 bits, and 256 bits.
+The ADF7023 features an advanced encryption standard (AES) engine with hardware acceleration that provides 128-bit block encryption and decryption with key sizes of 128 bits, 192 bits, and 256 bits.
 Both electronic code book (ECB) and Cipher Block Chaining Mode 1 (CBC Mode 1) are supported.
 The AES engine can be used to encrypt/decrypt packet data and can be used as a standalone engine for encryption/decryption by the host processor.
-The AES engine is enabled on the ADF7023-J by downloading the AES firmware module to program RAM.
+The AES engine is enabled on the ADF7023 by downloading the AES software module to program RAM.
+The AES software module is available from Analog Devices, Inc.

 An on-chip, 8-bit ADC provides readback of an external analog input, the RSSI signal, or an integrated temperature sensor.
-An integrated battery voltage monitor raises an interrupt flag to the host processor whenever the battery voltage drops below a user-defined threshold.
+An integrated battery voltage monitor raises an interrupt flag to the host processor whenever the battery voltage drops below a userdefined threshold.